 - Leased lines are much more expensive than ADSL and fibre connections and require specialist installation.

-- They are useful in situations where internet access is absolutely critical.
+- They are useful in situations where uninterrupted and secure access to the internet is critical.

-Once connected to the internet your IT network can be used to handle voice as well
+Once connected to the internet your IT network can be used to power your business phone system as well

 - You do not need to have IT resources in-house to unlock the benefits of VoIP.
-It is cheap to set up and the benefits can be immediately seen, including lower maintenance and call costs.
+Business VOIP phone systems are cheap to set up and the benefits can be immediately seen, including lower maintenance and call costs.

-- Professional telephony features include phone conferencing and auto call back.
+- Professional business telephony features include phone conferencing and auto call back.

 - IP telephony can also be implemented in small chunks - for example, to lower external call costs - or on a larger scale - for example, to get free calls between offices.
 These building blocks can mix and match with existing phone systems.